Recommendations

 Charles Lindbergh introduces this account of a trip from New York to California, by both train and plane, that took 48 hours.

-The influence of Unknown Director in Coast to Coast in 48 Hours can be felt in the way modern Short films handle stylistic flair.
+The influence of Unknown Director in Coast to Coast in 48 Hours can be felt in the way modern Documentary films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1929 release set a high bar for atmospheric immersion.

 Dir: Unknown Director